Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * 3 axis cartesian PPP is no, because the endpoint is always vertical and cannot be changed
 * robot 6 axis RRRRRR can be set to different modes: zaxis if the endpoint has no XY axis information like a hotend or drill. full if orientation of all three axes is important.

+**P"closedChain..."**

+Closed chain means, part of the robot kinematic chain is built from links which depend on each other.
+A part of the joints have no actuator attached, because the movement is defined by the parallel connected links.

+When defining the closed Chains, the connected joints must be defined together by Dn DH parameters, e. g.
+D0+D1 for CoreXY.
+A CoreXZ must define the Dn definitions for the XZ axes together.
+The drive numbers need not to be changed, the assignments can be changed by B"mapDriveLetterDn".

 **P"closedChain=CoreXY:K1:m:o"**
 Defines part of the actuators as connected by a closed kinematics chain.
 * CoreXY is the CoreXY kinematics where two steppers are connected by the formula X=1/2(dA + dB) Y=1/2(dA-dB) for forward kinematics and AB are the motors.